-- 2. Touch so to set a Picture ID for a contact by using a saved picture from Pictures or taking a new picture of the contact person.
+- Touch to set a Picture ID for a contact by using a saved picture from Pictures or taking a new picture of the contact person.
 Choose from No picture, Pictures or Take New Picture.
-After you take a new picture of the contact person, touch set as the Contact Picture ID. - ► Enter the First name, last name or both. - ► Enter up to five different numbers.
-Touch
+After you take a new picture of the contact person, touch set as the Contact Picture ID.

+- ► Enter the contact's first and last name.
-✓ so you can set that number as Speed

-Dial.
-For more information, see the "Speed
+- ► Enter a phone number.
+Touch so you can set that number as a Speed Dial.
+For more information, see the "Speed Dial" section.

-Dial" section.

-- Enter an email address.
+- ► Enter an email address.

 - ► Select a Group for the contact.

 - Set the ringtone for the contact or leave it as default ringtone.

 - Add memo if necessary.

 - Choose whether to save the contact to Phone or SIM Card memory.

 - 3. Touch Save to save the contact.